biostochastics/CodeConCat/README.md

 - Compatible with XML tools
 - Detailed metadata

-## 📊 Code Summaries
+## Code Summaries

-### Output Summaries

 CodeConcat generates comprehensive summaries of your codebase:

-1. **File Statistics**
+### File Statistics
 - File name and language
 - Number of lines
 - Number and types of declarations
 - Line ranges for each declaration

-2. **Directory Structure**
+### Directory Structure
 - Tree view of project layout
 - Hierarchical file organization
 - File grouping by type/module

-3. **Code Declarations**
+### Code Declarations
 - Functions and classes with line numbers
 - Methods and properties
 - Imports and dependencies
 - Language-specific constructs (e.g., interfaces, traits)

 Example output:
 ```